Kolka2/AutoAppInstaller/README.md

 AutoAppInstaller.exe listOfApps.json
 ```

 Install apps from JSON file to the specific device defined by its id.
-It's useful when you have multiple devices connected to your PC because by default the program will use the first one from the `adb devices` list.
+It's useful when you have multiple devices connected to your PC because by default the program will use the first one from the `adb devices` list

 ```powershell
 AutoAppInstaller.exe listOfApps.json 5a954c87